Skip NavigationMAIN MENU

 What is Required to Graduate with University Honors?

-To continue in the University Honors Program, students are required to maintain a minimum cumulative overall GPA of 3.3, and a cumulative GPA of 3.0 in honors courses.
+To continue in the University Honors Program, students are required to maintain a minimum cumulative overall GPA of 3.3.
 Students are also required to make consistent progress toward fulfilling the requirements of the program.
 Failure to meet these requirements may result in students being placed on Honors Program Probation or being dismissed from the program.
+See Honors Program Probation/Dismissal from Program below.

 Students entering the program the first semester of their freshman year must complete the following honors courses (total of eight honors courses):